kepsteen/fitlog/README.md

 ## Why I Built This

-As a avid gym goer I wanted to build a simple interface to search for new exercises and create my own customized workout plans
+As a avid gym goer, I wanted to build a simple interface to search for new exercises and create my own customized workout plans

 ## Technologies Used